- Greek cuisine consists mainly of fresh seafood, fruit, and legumes, and knowing where to eat is crucial!

 The hub of Greek culture, the country’s capital city, is also the mecca of Greek gastronomy.
-During your trip to Athens, it is worth exploring the gastronomic scene people from all over the world wax lyrical about and discover where to eat in Athens best.
+During your trip to Athens, it is worth exploring the gastronomic scene people from all over the world wax lyrical about and discovering where to eat in Athens best.

 Here, we will introduce you to Greek gastronomy and its top classic Greek dishes.
 We have hand-picked our top favorite Athens restaurants, including establishments for all types of dietary needs and preferences.
 We have carefully accumulated a list with our picks to make your life in Athens a tasty experience.